✦ Scandinavian-inspired design, curated for modern living

 What Hose Length Works Best for Basement Drainage?

 You’ll usually do best with a 6- to 10-foot hose for basement drainage; it’s long enough to reach a floor drain or sump, yet short enough to avoid kinks, sagging, and flow loss.
+If the included hose is shorter, check the manual before using a replacement hose.

 Do Dehumidifiers With Pumps Use More Electricity?